-- "Territory of Terror" is Memorial Museum of Totalitarian Regimes, created in 2016 on the territory of the former "Transit Prison #25" and the "Lviv Ghetto"6 founded in 2016. - In the XXth century Lviv was always in the center of military and political events.
+"Territory of Terror" is Memorial Museum of Totalitarian Regimes, created in 2016 on the territory of the former "Transit Prison #25" and the "Lviv Ghetto".
+In the XXth century Lviv was always in the center of military and political events.
 The city repeatedly passed from the hands of one power into the hands of another, the borders were changed, the states disappeared.
-Prison "Brygidky", Prison "on Lontskoho Street", Zamarstynivska Prison, the Lviv Ghetto (1941-1943), Transit Prison # 25 (1944-1955) the places where thousands of people have been killed. - The mission of the institution is to work, preserve and transmit experience about totalitarian past; to explain the mechanisms of totalitarian ideologies in order to benefit the development of historical consciousness of society. - Prior area of the research is the history of political, social, ethnic and religious repressions of totalitarian regimes against people who lived within the territory of Ukraine in the XX century.
+Totalitarian regimes have left an open wound in the history of the city.
+Prison "Brygidky", Prison "on Lontskoho Street", Zamarstynivska Prison, the Lviv Ghetto (1941-1943), Transit Prison # 25 (1944-1955) - the places where thousands of people have been killed.
+But still they continue to perform the function of sinister prisons or premises, adjusted for educational institutions, hospitals and entertainment facilities.
+The mission of the institution is to work, preserve and transmit experience about totalitarian past; to explain the mechanisms of totalitarian ideologies in order to benefit the development of historical consciousness of society.
+Prior area of the research is the history of political, social, ethnic and religious repressions of totalitarian regimes against people who lived within the territory of Ukraine in the XX century.